How to build a smart, sustainable and connected city

 “There are a number of ways Smart Cities save money.
 Transportation, for example.
 Households spend on average $5,000 less per annum on commuting.
 Real estate tends to retain its value due to access to services.
 Access to schools, public services, and jobs is not an afterthought and mixed-income community, which powerfully impacts upward economic mobility, is the norm.
 A key feature of smart cities is efficiency.
 Well-designed technological tools benefit government, the environment and residents.
 Smart cities can improve the efficiency of city services by eliminating redundancies, finding ways to save money and streamlining workers’ responsibilities.
 The results provide higher-quality services; at lower cost.

 “People.
 Planet.
-Profit.
+Economy.
 It’s the ‘triple bottom line.’
 The social, environmental and economic benefit central to Smart City development is communities with environmental and social advancement given the same importance as profits.
 Everyone wins.”

 Tags: Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blessing, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, David Clarke, Debate, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drama, Drink, Dubai, Education, Email, Experience, F&B, Food, Future, Health, Healthcare, Hicap, Ho chi minh, Hong kong, Hospital, Hospitality, Hotel, Human, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Middle east, Mindful, News, Newsletter, Phone, Profile, Profit, Psychology, Residential, Restaurant, Romance, Saigon, School, Signage, Sky, Smartphone, Smartphones, Social media, Social psychology, Sport + Leisure, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, Wayfinding, Wellbeing, Women